maignal/YouTrack-Integration-with-Microsoft-Teams-Sample/README.md

 # YouTrack Integration with Microsoft Teams (Sample)

-Early concept of an Integration of Youtrack with Microsoft Teams in the form of a Java app that polls a YouTrack Cloud instance for new issues and sends notifications to a messenger client.
+Early concept of an Integration of YouTrack with Microsoft Teams in the form of a Java app that polls a YouTrack Cloud instance for new issues and sends notifications to a messenger client.
 This repository contains a minimal working prototype and a mock messenger implementation.

 ## Requirements